icgrp/ese532_handouts/ese532_handouts/hw3/homework_submission.md

         output to a single $2$-Gigabit/s Ethernet port.
         1. Draw a streaming dataflow diagram for the network server.
             Indicate throughput and data transfer ratios (output data size ÷ input data size for a stage) where applicable.
         2. What is the maximum throughput that the server can achieve?
-(10 lines)
+Explain how it can be achieved.
+(5--7 lines)
         3. Where is the bottleneck?
 (1 line)
         4. How much smaller do we have to make the kernel (`FILTER_LENGTH`) of `Filter` to move the bottleneck?
 Don't experimentally find a `FILTER_LENGTH` but find it analytically.
-(7 lines)
+(5 lines)

 4. **CDC Parallel**
     ```{note}